Queuni/Defense-Grid/README.md

 - Simplify the validation flow by reusing the same schema

 - Adjust the batch size to reduce memory usage on large inputs

+- Clean up the test fixtures and move shared data to a single file